 Let’s first talk about this 52 Week Kids Money Saving Challenge.
 It is similar to the concept of our adult version of a 52 Week Challenge, and it might be fun to do it together as a family.
 You will guide and teach your children how to save money and the impact of their commitment to saving.

 It’s important for kids to understand why they can’t have that Barbie Dreamhouse or those fancy shoes just because they want it – right NOW!
 Saving is hard work and it takes time, but the impact is huge!
+Once they start the concept of saving and budgeting, they will be better set up to start the using the Kids Money Envelopes where they designate their funds in different areas.

 Each week your children will make a deposit towards their savings and they’ll figure out their new balance.
 Did they earn some money by mowing a neighbor’s lawn or did they want to put their allowance towards this goal?